Gloat raises $57M to reinvent the internal job board – TechCrunch

 It turns out that his experience was not unique.
 Internal job boards, he said, typically have atrocious engagement, in the single-digit percentage of staff.

-Reuveni eventually did move on from IBM, to start Gloat.
+Reuveni eventually did move on from IBM — to start Gloat.
 The company’s central premise is to build a job board tool that it sells to bigger enterprises — the kind that employ thousands of people and already have job boards — so that they can better hold on to talent rather than losing it to others because they — the employee and the employer — haven’t found the right role for a particular person who wants to switch gears.

 It does this first of all by way of making the barrier to using Gloat very low: it initially can be integrated with whatever recruiting software or tools that an organization might already be using to source and internally advertise their job openings, which it then channels through its system and algorithm.

 Secondly, it starts to build profiles not just of jobs, but of people in the organization and the skills that they have to match with those jobs.
 That is to say, Gloat’s taken what has typically been a very one-sided, and one-directional effort and turned it into one that goes both ways.
-To source information on employees — who can signal to Gloat that they would like to look for new opportunities — it looks at employment records, resumes, LinkedIn profiles, and perhaps a little input from the employee directly: all of this is ingested into its AI to help match a person to openings.
+To source information on employees — who can signal to Gloat that they would like to look for new opportunities — it looks at employment records, resumes, LinkedIn profiles and perhaps a little input from the employee directly: all of this is ingested into its AI to help match a person to openings.

 In cases where those skills are not quite right for what an employee wants to do, they get guidance on what they need to learn, and might also get options for “part-time” work within the organization where they can pick up experience they may still lack.
 (This is not unlike the career development tools that LinkedIn has built to bolster job hunting on its platform.)